orppst/guide/docs/Developer/use-cases.md

 A PI will create an observing proposal and invite CO-Is

+### import whole proposal

+the proposal could be imported in the approved Polaris Document Exchange Format

+### clone proposal

+PI clones one of their proposals to act as a seed for a new proposal

 ### edit observing proposal

 PIs and CO-Is can edit an observing proposal

 ### submit a proposal

 When the proposal is complete the PI can formally submit the proposal

-### add TAC members

-The TAC Chair can add existing users to the TAC
+### withdraw proposal

+PI withdraws a previously submitted proposal

+### assign internal reviewer

+TAC Chair assigns a reviewer from their observatory, who must be a registered Polaris user

+### assign external reviewer

+TAC Chair assigns a reviewer from outside their observatory, but reviewer must be a registered Polaris user

 ### review proposals

 The proposals can be distributed to the TAC - this might

+### export whole proposal

+the proposal could be exported in several forms, eg, PDF, approved Polaris Document Exchange Format

 ### score proposals

 There might be a scoring system that allows people outside the TAC to score as well.
 See the external reviewer.

+### review proposal scores

+TAC members review the scores assigned by reviewers

 ### assign observing time

 The TAC assigns observing time to the highest scoring proposals

 ### inform PIs about allocation
-### export whole proposal

-the proposal could be exported in several forms

-### import whole proposal
+possibly automated email

+### revoke allocation

+TAC Chair revokes a previously allocated proposal, possibly because cycle schedule has become over-subscribed